afiodorov/mass_twitter_follow/README.md

 # New to Twitter?

-Mass-follow users by running the this script.
+Mass-follow users by running this script.

 You can either: